tobega/tailspin-v0/TailspinReference.md

   * A content matcher without multiplier will match once only (and may be duplicated to expect several elements).
   E.g. `<[<=3|=5>]>` tests if there is any element that is either a 3 or a 5, while `<[<=3>,<=5>]>` tests that the array contains at least one each of 3 and 5.
-  Note that criteria will be matched in order for each element until the first matching criterium is found.
+  Note that criteria will be matched in order for each element until the first matching criterion is found.
   * At the end of the content matcher, just before `]`, the symbol `VOID` may be written to signify that no extra content is allowed.
   * (Sub)sequences of elements can be matched by enclosing conditions in parentheses, with a colon connecting the sequential conditions, e.g. `<[(<=3>:<=4>)]>` to match if the element 4 occurs directly after a 3 anywhere.